Wendell Pierce

-Early life
+Early life and education

-Pierce was born in New Orleans, one of three sons of a teacher and a decorated World War II veteran who worked as a maintenance engineer.
+Wendell Pierce was born in New Orleans, Louisiana, one of three sons of a teacher and a decorated World War II veteran who worked as a maintenance engineer.
 His father's segregated Army unit helped Marines win the Battle of Saipan in 1944.
-Pierce has said of his father's experience: "My father fought in World War II, loved this country when this country wasn't loving him back.
-My father fought in Saipan, came back, was awarded medals and were denied them by a white officer who said, no, not you, not your unit.
+Pierce has said of his father's experience: My father fought in World War II, loved this country when this country wasn't loving him back.
+My father fought in Saipan, came back, was awarded medals and were denied them by a white officer who said, "no, not you, not your unit."
 There was nothing that this country was doing for him or to him that would make him love this country.
-And in spite of all of that, he gave us a love for country because of the values that we are aspiring to as a nation."Pierce was raised in the black middle-class community of Pontchartrain Park, the first African-American post-war suburb.
-His father, along with many other black veterans, moved into the neighborhood after returning home from the war.
-The neighborhood was wiped out during Hurricane Katrina in 2005, including Pierce's family home which was flooded by 14 feet of water.
+And in spite of all of that, he gave us a love for country because of the values that we are aspiring to as a nation.Pierce was raised in the black middle-class community of Pontchartrain Park, the first African-American postwar suburb.
+His father, along with many other black veterans, moved there after returning from the war.
+The neighborhood was wiped out during Hurricane Katrina in 2005, including Pierce's family home, which was flooded by 14 feet of water.

 Pierce graduated in 1981 from both Benjamin Franklin High School and the New Orleans Center for Creative Arts (most NOCCA students attend traditional secondary school in the mornings and the arts school in the afternoons).
-In 1981, Pierce was named a Presidential Scholar of the Arts.
+In 1981, he was named a Presidential Scholar of the Arts.
 As a young actor, he appeared in The Winter's Tale at the Tulane Shakespeare Festival.
 He produced and hosted Think About It, a youth-themed talk show, for the local NBC affiliate station, and also hosted a weekly jazz show on WYLD-FM Radio called Extensions from Congo Square.

-Pierce then attended the Juilliard School's Drama Division from 1981 to 1985 graduating as a member of Group 14 with a Bachelor of Fine Arts.
+Pierce then attended the Juilliard School's Drama Division from 1981 to 1985, graduating as a member of Group 14 with a Bachelor of Fine Arts.
+In May 2023, Pierce received an honorary doctorate from the Juilliard School.